poakerele/printf/README.md

-This is a README file
+This is a README file.
-This project is about printf
+printf project
 printf" is the name of one of the main C output functions, and stands for "print formatted"